elan-ev/opencast-php-library/README.md

 # Basic Usage
 There 2 approaches to use the Endpoints from this library:

-1. The first one is via the Generic `OpencastAPI\OpenCast` which contains all available opencast endpoints.
-The advantage of using this approach would be a better control over all endpoints. <b>(Recommended)</b>
+1. The first one is via the Generic `OpencastApi\OpenCast` which contains all available opencast endpoints.
+The advantage of using this approach would be a better control over all endpoints that are available under the API version definedin the config. <b>(Recommended)</b>

-<b>NOTE:</b> When your Opencast setup is configured as <b>dual node</b>, one responsible for main functionalities and the other one responsible for presentation <b>(a.k.a "engage node")</b>, you can pass another set of configuration as the second parameter when instantiating the `OpencastAPI\OpenCast`.
+<b>NOTE:</b> When your Opencast setup is configured as <b>dual node</b>, one responsible for main functionalities and the other one responsible for presentation <b>(a.k.a "engage node")</b>, you can pass another set of configuration as the second parameter when instantiating the `OpencastApi\OpenCast`.
 As of verion 1.0, the engage node takes care of search endpoint only.
 ```php
 $config = [
       'url' => 'https://develop.opencast.org/',       // The API url of the opencast instance (required)